phoenix-rtos/phoenix-rtos-doc/libc/functions/w/write.part-impl.md

  * `ENXIO` - A request was made of a nonexistent device, or the request was outside the capabilities of the device.

  * `ENXIO` - A hangup occurred on the `STREAM` being written to.

+ The `pwrite()` function shall fail if:

+ * `EINVAL` - The file is a regular file or block special file, and the offset argument is negative.
+The file offset shall remain unchanged.

+ * `ESPIPE` - The file is incapable of seeking.

+ The `write()` function shall fail if:

+ * `EAGAIN` - The file is a pipe or `FIFO`, the `O_NONBLOCK` flag is set for the file descriptor, and the thread would be delayed in the write operation.

+ * `EAGAIN` or `EWOULDBLOCK` - The file is a socket, the `O_NONBLOCK` flag is set for the file descriptor, and the thread would be delayed in the write operation.

+ * `ECONNRESET` - A write was attempted on a socket that is not connected.

+ * `EPIPE` - An attempt is made to write to a pipe or `FIFO` that is not open for reading by any process, or that only has one end open.
+A `SIGPIPE` signal shall also be sent to the thread.

+ * `EPIPE` - A write was attempted on a socket that is shut down for writing, or is no longer connected.
+In the latter case, if the socket is of type `SOCK_STREAM`, a `SIGPIPE` signal shall also be sent to the thread.

 <!-- #MUST_BE: function by default shall be untested, when tested there should be a link to test location and test command for ia32 test runner  -->
 ## Tests